Josep Raich

-Josep Raich Garriga (August 28, 1913 – 25 July 1988) was a Spanish footballer of Catalan origin who played for Joventut FC, CE Júpiter and FC Barcelona in Spain and FC Sète and Troyes AC in France.
+Josep Raich Garriga (August 28, 1913 – 25 July 1988) was a Spanish footballer who played for Joventut FC, CE Júpiter and FC Barcelona in Spain and FC Sète and Troyes AC in France.
 He played once for Spain in 1941.

 Career

 Born in Molins de Rei, Raich began playing football with local amateurs Joventut FC.
 He became a professional with FC Barcelona, where he made his La Liga debut during the 1933–34 season.

 His hometown football club, Penya Blaugrana "Josep Raich" Molins de Rei, and its stadium were renamed in his honor in 1995.